MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-working-with-the-application-diagnostics-console.md

 ## The Application Diagnostics console
 The Application Diagnostics console is the place to look at the individual performance and reliability events that are being raised within your environment.
 You can look at all the events, or group them into "problem groups" in which events coming from the same sources are grouped together to highlight the problems with the monitored applications.
 Use Application Diagnostics to look at events and the transaction chains related to those events to understand how the performance and reliability issues are affecting your applications.

 The Application Advisor console provides analytics and telemetry of the data presented in Application Diagnostics.
 Through the Application Advisor console you gain insights into which events are causing the most problems.
-For more information about Application Advisor, see [Prioritizing alerts by using Application Advisor](manage-prioritizing-alerts-using-application-advisor.md)
+For more information about Application Advisor, see [Prioritize alerts by using Application Advisor](manage-prioritizing-alerts-using-application-advisor.md)

 ### Open the Application Diagnostics console

-To open the Application Diagnostics console to look at events and the transaction chains related to those events, follow these steps:
+To open the Application Diagnostics console to look at events and the transaction chains related to those events, follow this step:

-1. Application Diagnostics and Application Advisor are installed along with the Operations Manager web console.
+Application Diagnostics and Application Advisor are installed along with the Operations Manager web console.
 To find the web address of the Operations Manager web console, open the Operations console.
 In the navigation pane, select **Administration**, select **Settings**, and then double-click **Web Addresses**.
 The Operations Manager web console URL will be specified as: `http(s)://<web host>/OperationsManager`.
 Using this URL format and the same web host, here are the links to Application Advisor and Application Diagnostics:

     -   The Application Diagnostics console address is: `http(s)://<web host>/AppDiagnostics`